ortus-docs/commandbox-docs/developing/interceptors/core/server_lifecycle.md

   * `runwarArgs` - Additional Runwar options to use when starting the server
   * `logdir` - Path to directory for server logs

+## onServerInstall

+Announced when a server is starting and the `cfengine` specified has not been installed yet.
+This gives you a chance to influence how the server is installed or to modify default settings befor the server process actually starts/

+**interceptData**

+* `serverInfo` - Same as `onServerStart` above

 ## onServerStop

 Announced before a server stop.